 PPprint Introduces its Skin-friendly Polypropylene 3D Printing Filament in India

 PPprint, the German materials manufacturer specialising in 3D printing of polypropylene, has announced the introduction of its biologically safe and skin-friendly polypropylene material in the Indian market.
+The Indian 3D printing industry will eliminate a crucial gap of high-quality PP material.

 The P-filament enables the production of industrial products with exceptional property profiles.
 It is compatible with all major 3D printers, has low warpage and shrinkage, and is chemical and moisture resistant.
 It also includes ‘P-support 279,’ the first breakaway support material specifically developed for polypropylene.